 - Make sure you are at the park just before it opens as we found it much quieter at this time.
 And plan to spend the entire day here.

 - Entry to Universal Studios is super expensive and there is a range of ticket options too.
-One day tickets start at 7600 yen ($105 AUD) per adult (12+) and kids are 5200 yen ($72 AUD) (4-11).
+One day tickets start at 8600 yen ($97.22 AUD) per adult (12+) and kids are 5600 yen ($63.30 AUD) (4-11 – so if travelling Japan with a toddler, they’re free!).
 We pre-purchased our tickets via Klook.
 Klook don’t sell them at a discounted rate or anything – but you do accumulate loyalty points for your purchases – so might as well buy everything in the one place.
 Click here to purchase your Universal Studios from Klook.

 Day 17: Explore Osaka and Travel to Hiroshima